Helps Your Body Deal with Stress

 Rhodiola is a powerful adaptogen which helps support focus, cognitive function, mental and physical stamina and helps relieve symptoms of mental fatigue related to stress.
 It has been traditionally used in Siberia for adaptation to the harsh climates on the tundra of north-central Asia.

-Take 1 capsule twice daily on an empty stomach, not immediately before bedtime, or as directed by a qualified health care practitioner.
+Take 2 capsule daily on an empty stomach, not immediately before bedtime, or as directed by a qualified health care practitioner.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.